-Structural Repairs, Property Maintenance, and Property Taxes or Insurance
+Structural Repairs and Property Maintenance

-- Double Net Lease tenant pays Utilities, Taxes, and Insurance, and property owner pays Structural Repairs and Property Maintenance - Triple Net Lease tenant pays Utilities, Taxes, Insurance, and Maintenance; and property owner pays Structural Repairs only - New is a new lease agreement of a tenant occupying a space that was vacant or occupied by a previous tenant, may include tenant expansion. - Renewal is when a lease expires and the existing tenant signs a new lease term. - Step-Up is a scheduled change to the rental rate within the term of the existing lease.
+- Triple Net Lease tenant pays Utilities, Taxes, Insurance, and Maintenance; and property owner pays Structural Repairs only - New is a new lease agreement of a tenant occupying a space that was vacant or occupied by a previous tenant, may include tenant expansion. - Renewal is when a lease expires and the existing tenant signs a new lease term. - Step-Up is a scheduled change to the rental rate within the term of the existing lease.